cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

 3. Non-Cornerstone members can use and modify our software tools for their own use.

-Note: (3) is the lowest priority because Cornerstone’s mission is first and foremost one of **open data**, as opposed to **open source code libraries.** This is reflected in the relative usage of the USEEIO/CEDA data outputs vs. code libraries.
+Note: (3) is the lowest priority because Cornerstone’s mission is first and foremost one of **open data**, as opposed to open source code libraries or software packages.
+This is reflected in the relative usage of the USEEIO/CEDA data outputs vs. code libraries.
 This tradeoff is reflected throughout this vision document.

 # Programming language choice